 Irritation and crying: While teething, babies can become very irritable and cry often due to the pain of the teeth pushing through the gums.
 Finding ways of soothing the painful gums and reducing the irritation can go a long way to helping baby get through the teething process with less stress on you as well.

 Appetite Loss: Due to the pain of teething, many babies don't want to eat as much while teething.
 Try and give baby foods he can easily eat during this time to avoid extra pain and suffering.
 If baby's appetite is diminished to the extent that he starts losing weight, consult your physician to assist with ways to improve calorie intake.

-Pulling ears: When the molars start to grow in, your baby may tugs at his ears or even rub on his cheeks.
-When the molars start pushing through, the nerves in the back of the jaw are interconnected with the ears and cheeks, so for baby it will be hard to distinguish where the pain is originating from.
-This would cause baby to pull on ears or rub cheeks trying to get rid of the irritation.
+Pulling ears: When the molars start to grow in, your baby may tug at his ears or even rub on his cheeks.
+When the molars start pushing through, the nerves in the back of the jaw are interconnected with the ears and cheeks, so for the baby it will be hard to distinguish where the pain is originating from.
+This would cause the baby to pull on ears or rub cheeks trying to get rid of the irritation.

-Poor sleeping habits: While baby is teething he may often wake at night due to the pain and irritation.
-If possible, try not to feed your baby at this point as you may in still a habit of waking during the night which might be difficult to stop later.
+Poor sleeping habits: While the baby is teething he may often wake at night due to the pain and irritation.
+If possible, try not to feed your baby at this point as you may instill a habit of waking during the night which might be difficult to stop later.
 Rather provide baby with soothing items or medication if recommended and try and get baby back to sleep naturally.